If you’re wondering what to serve with your Mississippi roast, you’ve come to the right place.

 These Hawaiian buns are light and fluffy, with a delicious sweetness coming through from the secret ingredient – pineapple juice!

-They’re prefect for a do-it-yourself slider station at your next summer garden party.
+They’re perfect for a do-it-yourself slider station at your next summer garden party.

 Enjoy these tasty Hawaiian buns from Bee.